phablulo/sqlite3-pcre2/README.md

 - Rename the lib from pcre.so to pcre2.so.
 - Use the libpcre2 instead of libpcre.
 - Handle a NULL value for both pattern and subject.
+- Handle a NULL character into a string.

 ### 2020 UPDATE